spaceitup/checkout-android/README.rst

 3 - Show Payment Page
 ---------------------

-The Android SDK provides a class called PaymentUI which is used to initialize and launch the Payment Page.
+The Android SDK provides a class called PaymentUI which is used to initialize and open the Payment Page.
 There is no need to create an Activity to show the Payment Page since the Android SDK takes care of initializing and creating the Payment Page Activity.
-The onActivityResult() method must be implemented to receive the result from the Payment Page Activity, this will be explained in the next section.
+The onActivityResult() method must be implemented to receive the result from the Payment Page Activity, this will be explained in the chapter "Payment Result".

 Code sample how to initialize and display the Payment Page: